Call or Email

 Applications for Summer admittance to this program will be reviewed beginning January 17, 2014.
 Applications will continue to be accepted until the class is filled.

-Modeled after the successful MFA in Visual Studies Program, this 60-credit low-residency, mentor-based art program takes place during three or four consecutive summers.
-This multifaceted and flexible structure emphasizes PNCA’s educational philosophy of fostering independent rigorous inquiry and encouraging cross-disciplinary dialog.
-The program is ideal for motivated students who can work independently, who desire a flexible structure and who enjoy the challenge and community of an immersive program.
+Modeled after the successful MFA in Visual Studies Program, this 60-credit low-residency, mentor-based art program takes place during three consecutive Summer Intensives and two brief Winter Intensives.
+The Low-Residency MFA program is ideal for motivated students who can work independently, who desire a flexible structure and who are seeking the challenge and community of an immersive, rigorous program.

 The Fall and Spring semesters are periods of deeper contemplation and productivity during which the MFA students work off-site in their personal studios to incorporate the ideas and insights gained from the Summer into their studio practice, research, and writing.
 The MFA Chair assists in the selection of a local mentor for these semesters, an expert in the student’s area of focus who will provide guidance and support while maintaining the rigorous standards of the program.
 This mentorship is an integral component of the program bringing diversity, richness and depth of experience to the MFA candidates.

-During four days in January, students meet on campus for Winter reviews during which they receive feedback on work produced during the Fall and engage in intensive seminars and short workshops.
+During five days in January, students meet on campus for Winter reviews during which they receive feedback on work produced during the Fall and engage in intensive seminars and short workshops.

 International Studio Fellowship to the Low-Residency MFA in Visual Studies